 6. Enjoy a classical music concert at Concertgebouw…

 The Royal Concertgebouw is one of the most famous concert halls in the world.
 It is known for its perfect acoustics and delivers a sublime musical experience to all those who attend.
-You can even visit for free!
+It is one of the best things to do in Amsterdam for free… if you go on the right day!
 Every Wednesday at 12.30 pm there is a free concert in the hall.

 7. Visit The Anne Frank House

 The Anne Frank house is a museum dedicated to life and times of wartime diarist Anne Frank.
 Visit the 17th-century canal house and see the secret annexe where Anne Frank hid from Nazi persecution.
 This emotional piece of history is a popular thing to see in Amsterdam, so we advise buying tickets online instead of having to wait in the queues.

 Satisfy your artistic curiosity by visiting the many art galleries and antique shops in the area.
 Walk around the picturesque neighbourhood and take in the unique trinkets that line the street windows.
 You can also pick up some vintage threads while you’re here.
 Episode is a great place for vintage shopping.
 To get your daily fix of art, The Public House of Art, number 29 (of the Spiegelstraat Nieuwe) is a must-visit.

 Visiting the popular sights of a city can be tiring.
 You may feel like you’ve done all the things there are to do in Amsterdam and are now looking for a place to unwind.
 Whether you’re looking to pick up a book to read or want to get some work done in peace and quiet, the Amsterdam Library is the place to go.
 It’s absolutely stunning and is one of the biggest libraries in Europe.
 You’re almost bound to find a quiet corner with no one to disturb you.
 The Openbare Bibliotheek is open every day from 10:00 AM to 10:00 PM.